 An NBA-MMS-UWB ranging control phase starts at the beginning of an NBA-MMS-UWB range-measurement cycle and includes at least 2 ranging control slots.

 An initiator starts an NBA-MMS-UWB ranging control phase by transmitting a poll message to a responder at the beginning of the first ranging slot of a ranging round.
-The initiator may extend transmission of the poll for up to the duration of RcpPollSlot.
+The initiator may extend transmission of the poll for up to the duration of RcpPollSlot if LBT is not enabled, or according to 1.3.2 otherwise.
 The responder that receives the poll message successfully shall transmit a response message back to the initiator in the ranging slot after RcpPollSlot from the beginning of the ranging control phase.
-The responder may extend transmission of the response for up to the duration of RcpResponseSlot in the ranging control phase.
+The responder may extend transmission of the response for up to the duration of RcpResponseSlot in the ranging control phase if LBT is not enabled, or according to 1.3.2 otherwise.
 The responder that transmits the response message successfully shall continue the NBA-MMS-UWB range-measurement cycle and enter the ranging phase.
 The initiator that receives the response message successfully shall also continue the NBA-MMS-UWB range-measurement cycle and enter the ranging phase.

+A poll message serves to provide carrier frequency coherence from initiator to responder device.
+Additionally, a poll message may serve to transmit control information from initiator to responder.
+E.g., a poll message may include a request for the responder to report a recommended number of fragments (RNF) at the measurement report phase [9].

+A response message serves to provide carrier frequency coherence from responder to initiator device.
+Additionally, a response message may serve to transmit control information from initiator to responder.

 If LBT is enabled before a transmission in the corresponding operating band (referring to 1.3.2), a transmitter shall perform LBT in advance of the start of expected transmission.
 If the performed LBT cannot warrant the transmission at the beginning of the ranging slot, for the remainder of the ranging round the transmitter shall not commence further transmissions.